-Your days of not having sandwiches on the Paleo diet are over!
-This Paleo Sandwich Bread holds up well to pilling it full of delicious meats, veggies, and sauces.
+Your days of not having sandwiches on the Paleo and Keto Diet are over!
+This Sandwich Bread holds up well to pilling it full of delicious meats, veggies, and sauces.
 You can eat it soft or toast it up for a nice crunch as well.
 With this recipe in hand you’ll find it easy to not slip back into eating regular ole’ bread out of convenience.
 With just one bowl and a handful of simple ingredients you’ll have a fluffy loaf of bread in no time.

-Typically, Paleo bread is inherently more dense than normal bread but the tapioca in this recipe keeps the bread light and airy.
+Typically, Paleo & Keto-Friendly bread is inherently more dense than normal bread but the tapioca in this recipe keeps the bread light and airy.
 Since we’re using nut butter in this recipe the bread develops a crust like exterior that adds a nice crunch.
 It’s a great contrast to the soft airy middle.

 You can also cut the pieces into cubes to make croutons, bread pudding, or stuffing.
 Just bake the pieces in a low temperature oven to dry them out so they’ll take on the texture of day old bread.